 |Pasta al Tartufo|

 We are joined this morning by a local trifulao (truffle hunter) who, accompanied by his faithful dog, guides us through hazelnut woods in search of the elusive truffle - black or white, depending on the season.
-Following our hunt, we'll be rewarded with a delicious tartufi-flavored lunch.
-We continue our walk through the vineyards near the town of La Morra.
-Later, for October departures, we'll visit the Alba Truffle Fair, with the heady perfume of the prized white truffle permeating the town.
-This evening we’re treated to a delicious family-style meal in a local trattoria.
+Following our hunt, we'll walk through the vineyards near the town of La Morra to arrive at friend’s winery, where a delicious wine/tasting lunch awaits us.
+Later, we'll visit the Alba Truffle Fair, with the heady perfume of the prized white truffle permeating the town.
+This evening we’re treated to a delicious family-style meal in a cozy trattoria.

-Our 8 km (5 mile) walk begins in the cobblestoned village of Neive and follows the chalky hills to the town of Barbaresco, where we tour the cellars with a wine expert.
+Our 8 km (5 mile) walk begins in the cobblestoned village of Neive and follows the chalky hills to the town of Barbaresco, where a wine tasting awaits at a the winery of a famous local producer.
 After lunch we drive north to the Italian Lakes region to the charming town of Orta San Giulio, replete with fanciful wrought iron balconies and charming cobblestoned streets.
 Take an optional 5 km (3 mile) walk up narrow back streets to the sanctuary of Sacro Monte, or simply relax by the pool.
 Our home for two nights is a 4-diamond hotel with lovely lakeside terraces.
-We dine tonight in a friend’s restaurant renowned for its excellent pasta and silky sweet panna cotta.
+Free night for dinner.

 |Isola di San Giulio, Lake Orta|

 This morning we take a boat across Lake Orta to the tiny village of Corconio with its pastel-painted houses and softly fading frescoes.
-Our delightful 15 km (9 mile) walk follows a system of ancient mule tracks that connect undiscovered villages far removed from the vestiges of tourism, and we stop along the way for a generous picnic lunch.
-Free night for dinner.
+Our delightful 15 km (9 mile) walk follows a system of ancient mule tracks that connect undiscovered villages far removed from the vestiges of tourism, and we stop along the way for a picnic lunch.
+We dine tonight in a friend’s restaurant renowned for its excellent pasta and silky sweet panna cotta.

 Today we embark on a 14 km (8.5 mile) walk that winds up to the top of Mottarone, with a dazzling view of both Lake Orta and Lake Maggiore.
 On clear days, you can see the Alps!
 After a well-deserved lunch of polenta con gorgonzola, we take a spectacular cablecar down to the town of Stresa.
 Tonight we bask in the luxury of a welcoming lakeside hotel on Lake Maggiore, with splendid gardens and a pool.
 We celebrate our week with a magnificent dinner, accompanied by the few piemontesi wines we have yet to taste.